Book reviews by

 This novel follows the life of Dorothy Hare, a rector’s daughter who lives a quiet and monotonous life in the small town of Knype Hill.

-After a bizarre and unexplained episode, Dorothy wakes up one day with no memory of who she is or how she got there.
+After a bizarre and unexplained episode, Dorothy wakes up one day without a memory of who she is or how she got there.

 Check the latest price on Amazon